Vyral/base-template/_posts/2024-07-26-2024-waterfront-market-trends-you-must-know.md

 {% include excerpt.html %}

 If you want to know what’s happening in the Flathead Lake housing market, you’ve come to the right place.
-As a local industry expert, I know the latest market data and trends you need to know, whether you’re considering buying or selling in the area.
+As a local industry expert, I have the latest market data and trends you need to know whether you’re considering buying or selling in the area.
 Today, I will share the latest waterfront market updates and insights on the first half of 2024.

 **Feel free to watch the complete video or use the timestamps below to browse through the topics that interest you the most**: